 First, make sure you’ve connected MonsterInsights and Google Analytics within your WordPress site at Insights » Settings » Google Authentication.
-You’ll see your UA tracking code or measurement ID listed as the Active Profile.
+You’ll see your measurement ID listed as the Active Profile.

-If you’re also Dual Tracking, make sure the correct tracking code is inserted into the Dual Tracking Profile.
-And if you have GA4 property, make sure to generate your Secret Key and insert it into the Measurement Protocol API Secret field.
+If not already done, make sure to generate your Secret Key and insert it into the Measurement Protocol API Secret field.